x21L/RecapBasics/README.md

 4. Do you need to know the size of arrays during compile time?
 5. Which types can arrays have?
 7. Declare arrays in two different ways.
 At least one one-dimensional and one multidimensional array.
 8. Sort an arbitrary integer array.
 Use any algorithm you like.
+9. Print out a two-dimensional array.